GoogleCloudPlatform/terraform-google-enterprise-genai/6-ml-pipeline/dev/Readme.md

 The compile_pipeline.py and runpipeline.py files are commented to point out these variables.
 ### 4. Merge and deploy
 - Once everything is configured, you can commit your changes and push to the dev branch.
 Then, create a PR to from dev to staging(non-prod) which will result in triggering the pipeline if approved.
 The vertex pipeline takes about 30 minutes to finish and if there are no errors, a trained model will be deployed to and endpoint in the prod project which you can use to make prediction requests.

+# Common errors
+- ***google.api_core.exceptions.ResourceExhausted: 429 The following quotas are exceeded: ```CustomModelServingCPUsPerProjectPerRegion 8: The following quotas are exceeded: CustomModelServingCPUsPerProjectPerRegion``` or similar error***:
+This is likely due to the fact that you have too many models uploaded and deployed in Vertex AI.
+To resolve the issue, you can either submit a quota increase request or undeploy and delete a few models to free up resources

+- ***Google Compute Engine Metadata service not available/found***:
+You might encounter this when the vertex pipeline job attempts to run even though it is an obsolete issue according to [this thread](https://issuetracker.google.com/issues/229537245#comment9).
+It'll most likely resolve by re-running the vertex pipeline